Restart Endpoints Remotely

 Restarting managed endpoints in a timely manner ensures that relevant updates are delivered on time and your infrastructure remains protected against malware attacks and system vulnerabilities.

-Logged-in Users: If a user is logged in, even though there is a non-interactive session (such as a remote terminal server session), Action1 will show a reboot prompt in that user’s logon session.
-This provides an opportunity for the user to postpone the reboot, up to the maximum time configured with the Message Timeout setting (default is 4 hours).
+Logged-in Users: If a user is logged in — even via a non-interactive session (for example, a remote desktop session on Windows) — Action1 displays a reboot prompt in that user’s logon session.
+This allows the user to postpone the reboot, up to the maximum delay configured in the Action1 automation settings.

 Locked Sessions: If the session is locked, the reboot prompt will still be displayed.
-The user will see this prompt immediately upon unlocking their session.
+The user will see the prompt immediately upon unlocking the session.

 No Users: If no one is logged in, Action1 will proceed to reboot the system immediately without displaying any prompts.